 Top Tips For A Feelgood Christmas

-The supermarkets have been reminding us that Christmas is coming.
-The shelves have been laden with Christmas puddings and other goodies for weeks!
-You may be looking forward to celebrating Christmas or you may be anticipating enjoying the festive season in another way.
+The supermarkets have been reminding us that Christmas is on its way.
+The shelves have been laden with Christmas puddings and other goodies for weeks!.
+You may be looking forward to celebrating Christmas, or you may be anticipating enjoying the festive season in another way.
 Whatever your plans are, my guess is that they will be a tad different from previous years.

 What can you do in a minute to make a difference?
 Here are 10 suggestions to help you have a Merry Christmas holiday.
 Some are pulled from my ‘Meee in a Minute’ books, each offering 60 one-minute micro-ideas and insights that can help us to shift our perception in life, family and at work.